fygar256/general-assembler-axx/README.md

 Error patterns are evaluated in Python using the eval function.
 Please prefix variables with `#`.

-The assembly line and binary list values ​​are evaluated using the expression built-in function in axx.py.

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.

 ・error_patterns

 error_patterns uses variables and comparison operators to specify the conditions under which an error will occur.

 Multiple error patterns can be specified, separated by ','.
-Each element of error_patterns calls the python eval function.

 For example, it looks like this: